 The third time the guy was asking for personal info like if I have a car( I assumed they wanted the plate #)

 this was when it clicked that the guy is being shady.
 Paypal never asks for personal info.
 They need your SSN but that’s for taxes on YOUR account and to verify your ID so they know it’s you accessing the account.
 I’ve used Paypal to buy things.
 I’ve used Paypal to send someone money to buy masks they made and all I needed was their email.
 I didn’t need their car information or credit card and all that stuff.
 Also, the person I sent money to didn’t have to give me a redeem code either.
 They said ‘it’s a company account’ Paypal has a business account for if you sell stuff and a personal account.
-I use a business account and no one has to give me a code.
+I used a business account and no one has to give me a code.
+The guy wanted my card number, PIN, the 3 digit code on the back.
+Paypal doesn’t need all of that.
+They would need THEIR card information NOT mine.
+I’ve sent money to someone struggling and all I needed was their Paypal link, I put in what I wanted to send, picked my credit card, and that’s it. it didn’t take me hours to a day like this guy was doing.

 Remember when you’re caught in a tough position logic is overwritten.
 The fact that I needed extra funds for a snowblower and other stuff overrode logic.
 People can say ‘get a job’ but you can’t just walk into a place and get hired.
 You’re up against 100s of people after the same job.
 Restrictions for COVID are back so.